jake-shobin/helm-sample-flask-project/README.md

 ### Edit your values.yaml

   A helm chart is created to simplify deployment: https://github.com/teko-vn/helm-charts/tree/master/flaskapp.
-Just copy [values.yaml](https://github.com/teko-vn/helm-charts/blob/master/flaskapp/values.yaml) then edit its values to your own
+Just copy [values.yaml](https://github.com/teko-vn/helm-charts/blob/master/flaskapp/values.yaml) then edit its values to your own values.

-  In this repo, [values-tpl.yaml](https://github.com/teko-vn/helm-sample-projects/blob/master/deployments/k8s/values-tpl.yaml) is used with a placeholder (`{{ branch }}`).
+  In this repo, [values-tpl.yaml](https://github.com/teko-vn/helm-sample-projects/blob/master/deployments/k8s/values-tpl.yaml) is used with a placeholder `{{ branch }}`.
 This placeholder will be replaced to deploy your app in different environments.

 1. `nameOverride`, `fullnameOverride`: Your app name in short and long description.
 You need to provide both.